laacz/advent-of-code/2024/readme.md

 ## Day 18

 Same old Dijkstra.
 For the second part just same pathfinding until there is no path.
 Didn't write a single test line tho.
 No need.

+## Day 19

+First part was simple recursion until we got to one where memoization would be needed (search was taking too long).
+But overall - easy peasy.